Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 The best Paris metro ticket for tourists depends mainly on the length of stay and how often you plan to use public transport.

-For short trips, single tickets or a carnet are usually the most economical option.
+For short trips, single tickets are usually the most economical option.
 If you plan to use the metro several times per day or stay longer, a Navigo pass can quickly become more cost-effective.

-In most cases, the Navigo Découverte is the best option for longer stays, while a carnet or Navigo Easy is usually better for shorter tourist visits.
+In most cases, the Navigo Découverte is the best option for longer stays, while the Navigo Easy is usually better for shorter tourist visits.

 Which Paris Ticket Should You Choose?